-This vast country has a population of 21 million, many of whom do not have enough food to eat and over 60% of whom live below the poverty line.
-Most of the population also live in rural communities, where it is estimated that 80 percent of are in extreme poverty.
+This vast country has a population of 24.2 million, many of whom do not have enough food to eat.
+Most of the population live in rural communities, where it is estimated that 80 percent are in extreme poverty.
 Across the Sahel, a regional belt that spans nine countries in Africa, more than 30 million face food insecurity due to poverty, conflict, and climate change.

 Niger gained independence from France in 1960 and French is still the official language for this largely Islamic country.
 The country experienced a series of coups following its independence and experienced single-party and military rule until 1991.
 Since 1993, there have been various democratically elected governments but access to services, especially for vulnerable populations, is still affected by budget limitations and security constraints.
 There is a high rate of illiteracy and many of the population rely on radio as a news source.

-Compounding this already unstable situation, are the increased security concerns caused by insecurity in Libya, spill over from the conflict in Mali and Burkina Faso, and violent extremism in north-eastern Nigeria and overall the Lake Chad Area.
+Compounding this already unstable situation, Niger is the epicentre of multiple regional conflicts, which spill over its borders, and the country experiences significant internal security and conflict.
+There are the increased security concerns caused by insecurity in Libya, spillover from the conflict in Mali and Burkina Faso, and violent extremism in north-eastern Nigeria and overall the Lake Chad Area.

 According to the UN, while Africa’s population is expected to double by 2050, it will triple in Niger.
 With growth rates hovering around 4% a year, coupled with the world’s highest total fertility rates, Niger’s population is the fastest-growing in the world and is one of the main reasons the country can’t break the cycle of poverty.